nikolepe/LinuxNetwork/README.md

 "You too!"

 \> *You talk about other things for a while, listening to some nice music and finishing your drinks, and then you say goodbye...*.

-💡 [Tap here](https://forms.yandex.ru/cloud/6418183eeb614624a5cee6b5/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.